HTTPS protocol, its meaning and importance for sites

-As of mid-October 2022, 80 percent of all sites in the world use the HTTPS protocol by default, and more specifically, data from W3Techs reveal that nearly 95 percent of the world’s top 1,000 sites by ranking have adopted the HTTPS procotol.
+As of mid-June 2023, almost 83 percent of all sites in the world use the HTTPS protocol by default, and more specifically, data from W3Techs reveal that nearly 97 percent of the world’s top 1,000 sites by ranking have adopted the HTTPS procotol.
 This means that there is still a remaining portion of sites that continue to prefer the old HTTP system, but it is mostly a sign of how much the new protocol is now an integral and relevant part of the Web, in line with the goals of ensuring more secure browsing for users on sites that adopt the latest resources in data transmission security.
 So let’s focus on the HTTPS protocol, how it works, why a site might be persuaded to use it, but also how to plan a migration from HTTP to HTTPS and some of the most common questions on this topic, thanks in part to advice and best practices from Google.

-What is the HTTPS protocol
+What is the HTTPS and what protocol means

 On the security side, HTTPS ensures three things in particular: